eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 As a strong proponent of electoral reform, and someone who believes that plurality voting is deeply flawed, and a threat to the stability of our democracy, I was not expecting to listen to testimony against reform and realize that it's almost completely on point.
 The conclusion, however, is wrong.
 It's not that reform is bad, it's that if we want reform, we *must* choose reform which preserves the practicality, simplicity, and transparency of our current system, while fixing its major, structural flaws that cause the rot that permeates through our political and electoral institutions.
 Approval voting does *exactly* that.

 > **Approval voting** allows voters to approve of (vote for) as many candidates as they like.
-Simply put a check mark next to each candidate you consent to govern you.
+Simply put a check mark next to each candidate you approve of.
 The candidate with the most votes wins.

 In short, it's our current system, but you can cast multiple votes.
 It really is that simple.
 But that simplicity is its greatest strength.
+It also asks the most important question for a democracy: who do you consent to govern you?

 The simple fact is that ranked methods for a single-winner election, rather than a more complicated (but representative) goal like proportional representation, are needlessly complicated, and they introduce a host of problems that make them impractical for real-world use.